Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Rim-Light-Settingss.md

 Disable Rim light feather.
 ### Light Direction
 When Enabled, rim light is generated only in the direction of the light source.
-### Light Direction Rim LIght Level
+### Light Direction Rim Light Level
-Specifies intensity of Rim Light in the direction of the light source.
+Specifies intensity of Rim Light in the light source direction,
 ### Inversed Light Direction Rim Light
 Light color effectiveness to inverted direction rim lit areas.
 ### Inversed Rim Light Color